 1.1 The University confirms that:

-- The University is committed to the rights of all Students, Staff and Affiliates to work, research, study, live and socialise in an environment that is based on inclusivity and respect.
+- The University is committed to the rights of all Students, members of Council, Staff and Affiliates to work, research, study, live and socialise in an environment that is based on inclusivity and respect.

 - All people have a right to an environment free from discrimination, bullying, harassment, and sexual misconduct while engaged in activities undertaken as part of their study, research and work, or other association with JCU.